VladimirDan/SelfAssessment/Skills/Paradigms.md

   - Anemic domain model
   - Class composition
 - OOP basics
-  - Constructor
+  - Constructor:  🖐️ used
-  - Operator `new`
+  - Operator `new`:  🖐️ used
-  - Static method
+  - Static method:  🖐️ used
-  - Method
+  - Method:  🖐️ used
-  - Async method
+  - Async method:  🖐️ used
-  - Getters, Setters
+  - Getters, Setters:  🖐️ used
-  - Public fields
+  - Public fields:  🖐️ used
-  - Private fields
+  - Private fields:  🖐️ used
-  - Field declarations
+  - Field declarations:  🖐️ used
-  - Inheritance
+  - Inheritance:  🖐️ used
-  - Parent class
+  - Parent class:  🖐️ used
-  - Polymorphism
+  - Polymorphism:  🖐️ used
-  - Abstract class
+  - Abstract class:  🖐️ used
-  - Interface
+  - Interface:  🖐️ used
-  - Encapsulation
+  - Encapsulation:  🖐️ used
   - Hidden class
-  - Object form
+  - Object form:  🖐️ used
-  - Instance
+  - Instance:  🖐️ used
   - Introspection
   - Reflection
   - The diamond problem
 - GRASP
-  - Information expert
+  - Information expert: 👂 heard
-  - Creator
+  - Creator: 👂 heard
-  - Controller
+  - Controller: 👂 heard
-  - Indirection
+  - Indirection: 👂 heard
-  - Low coupling
+  - Low coupling: 👂 heard
-  - High cohesion
+  - High cohesion: 👂 heard
-  - Protected variations
+  - Protected variations: 👂 heard
-  - Pure fabrication
+  - Pure fabrication: 👂 heard
 - SOLID
-  - Single-responsibility principle (SRP)
+  - Single-responsibility principle (SRP):  🖐️ used
-  - Open–closed principle (OCP)
+  - Open–closed principle (OCP):  🖐️ used
-  - Liskov substitution principle (LSP)
+  - Liskov substitution principle (LSP):  🖐️ used
-  - Interface segregation principle (ISP)
+  - Interface segregation principle (ISP):  🖐️ used
-  - Dependency inversion principle (DIP)
+  - Dependency inversion principle (DIP):  🖐️ used
 - Patterns
-  - Singleton
+  - Singleton:  🖐️ used
-  - Factory Method
+  - Factory Method:  🖐️ used
-  - Abstract Factory
+  - Abstract Factory:  🖐️ used
-  - Adapter
+  - Adapter:  🖐️ used
-  - Observer
+  - Observer:  🖐️ used
-  - Strategy
+  - Strategy:  🖐️ used
-  - Facade
+  - Facade:  🖐️ used
-  - Proxy
+  - Proxy:  🖐️ used
-  - Chain of Responsibility
+  - Chain of Responsibility: 👂 heard
-  - Command
+  - Command: 👂 heard
-  - Iterator
+  - Iterator: 👂 heard
-  - State
+  - State: 👂 heard
-  - Bridge
+  - Bridge: 👂 heard
-  - Builder
+  - Builder: 🎓 known
   - Prototype
-  - Composite
+  - Composite: 👂 heard
-  - Decorator
+  - Decorator: 👂 heard
   - Flyweight
   - Mediator
   - Memento
   - Template Method
-  - Visitor
+  - Visitor: 👂 heard
   - Reactor
   - Active object
   - Delegation